msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

      - Input: none
      - Output:
          - A msg for `global.tuyastatus.openapi._APIstatus` logging, having as `value` the API result (JSON),
-         - A msg for `global.tuyastatus.&lt;device>` logging, having the read DP:values,
+         - A msg for `global.tuyastatus.&lt;device>` logging, having the read DP: values,
          - _note: if required, the DP's `values` are decoded by the standard CORE DP logging process._
          - or an error msg.
 ````